LinqUp-ng/documentation/docs/subscription-dashboard-api-guide.md

 ### App Store Connect
 Apple does not publish exact rate limit numbers but enforces limits.
 Best practices:
 - Cache responses aggressively
-- Don't poll — use webhooks where available
+- Don't poll, use webhooks where available
 - Exponential backoff on errors

 ### Google Play
 Google enforces a daily quota per project.
 Recommendations:
-- **Cache purchase details server-side** — do not call the API on every user action
+- **Cache purchase details server-side**, do not call the API on every user action
 - **Store subscription expiry locally** and only re-query at/near expiry
 - **Do not publish updates more than once per day** for alpha/beta tracks
 - Request quota increases via Google Cloud Console if needed